 RLC capped 2019 with consolidated revenues of Php30.6 billion, registering a 3% year-on-year growth driven by the strong performance of recurring-income businesses under its investment portfolio.
 Composed of malls, offices, hotels, and industrial facilities, the investment portfolio contributed 69% of total revenues, while the balance came from the sale of residential units and land parcels that form part of the development portfolio.
 EBITDA increased steadily by 5% to Php17.2 billion, while EBIT landed at Php12.3 billion for a marginal growth of 3%.
-The year ended with a 6% rise in consolidated net income to 2019 was a year of delivering strategic expansion opportunities across the company's core business segments.
+The year ended with a 6% rise in consolidated net income to Php8.7 billion from Php8.2 billion in 2018.

+2019 was a year of delivering strategic expansion opportunities across the company's core business segments.